odmustafa/mini_checkin_app/README.md

 - Click "Scan ID" to read the latest scan from the Scan-ID CSV export
 - The app displays the person's name, DOB, ID number, and other details
 - It then searches for matching contacts in Wix using the CRM Contacts API
+- Matches are displayed with confidence scores and color-coding:
+  - High confidence (60-100 points): Green
+  - Medium confidence (35-59 points): Yellow
+  - Low confidence (0-34 points): Red
+- Each match shows detailed information about why it was matched
+- Contacts are sorted by confidence score with the best matches first
-- If a match is found, it displays the contact information and their pricing plans
+- You can select any match to view their pricing plans
 - You can also click "Watch Scan-ID" to monitor for new scans automatically

 ## Running the App